Use and service

 Online inquiry service

-The online form ensures that your question is received by the correct contact person right away.
+The online form ensures that your question will immediately arrive at the right place.
 You will usually receive our response to subject-related questions within 5 working days.

 Information desk in the Reading Room for Manuscripts and Rare Books